 - Orange County Butterfly Network

-Step 2: Make a prediction.
+Step 2: Develop a hypothesis.

 Once you’ve looked through the background materials, think about our two monitoring questions.